 Coin of the Canonical Realm is an important work whose validity might not survive all-engulfing world inflation, but currently provides the first ever detailed snapshot of the practicalities of Holmes’s financial world.

-About the author: NICHOLAS UTECHIN is a Director-at-Large of the John H. Watson Society (‘Rex’), a Baker Street Irregular (‘The Ancient British Barrow’) and an Honorary Member of The Sherlock Holmes Society of London (having edited “The Sherlock Holmes Journal” from 1976-2006).
+About the author: NICHOLAS UTECHIN is a Baker Street Irregular (‘The Ancient British Barrow’) and an Honorary Member of The Sherlock Holmes Society of London (having edited “The Sherlock Holmes Journal” from 1976-2006).
 He is a freelance journalist and worked for many years as a producer and presenter on BBC radio.
 He lives in Oxford, U.K.

 Shipping and handling is included in the cost of this item.
 Please select Domestic Postage for delivery within the United States or International Postage for delivery outside the United States.
 If you choose PDF download, you will receive a DRM-free digital file version of the volume.